mswjs/data/README.md

 ### Describe data

-With this library you're modeling data using the `factory` function.
+With this library, you're modeling data using the `factory` function.
 That function accepts an object where each key represents a _model name_ and values are _model declarations_.
-Model declaration, in turn, is also an object where keys stand for model properties and values for value getter functions.
+Model declaration, in turn, is also an object where keys stand for model properties and values for value getters.

 ```js
 // src/mocks/db.js